ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 ## The end

-Before throwing yourself into endless refactoring and tinkering of you Grunt config based on this article, please, read this.
+Before throwing yourself into endless refactoring and tinkering of your Grunt config based on this article, please, read this.

 Yes, those technics are quite powerful and makes Grunt configs much easier to maintain, read and extend.
 However, you should carefully consider, does refactoring worth your time and efforts.
-It is something you should decide by your own.

 Consider this: swapping `load-grunt-tasks` with `jit-grunt` won't make interstellar difference, using `grunt.loadTasks` with full power of `this` instead of `load-grunt-configs` won't change anything cardinally too if your configs working and you and your teammates are ok with it.
 Not to mention that `load-grunt-configs` can make a lot of what `grunt.loadTasks` can do too.

 However, if you are starting new project, I would suggest writing it in a proper way right from the beginning.
 Thankfully, it almost taking _less_ time to write, then traditional Grunt config.

 Besides, external configs are very portable.
-It is very easy to plug single related to task file out of one project and paste it into another.
+It is very easy to plug  related to task file out of one project and paste it into another.

-If you want to get live example, you can always check [Kotsu](https://github.com/LotusTM/Kotsu/tree/release/1.0.0), an Starter Web Kit and Static Website Generator, which implies described in this article technics.
+If you want to get live example, check out [Kotsu](https://github.com/LotusTM/Kotsu/tree/release/1.0.0), an Starter Web Kit and Static Website Generator, which implies described in this article technics.

 So, this is it.
 I hope you have learned something new or reminded yourself about some cool forgotten features of Grunt.
+Don't make this article useless by saying you didn't :)

 Got better ideas about how to organize Grunt configs even better?
 Do not hesitate to share with us in comments.
 We will definitely patent those approaches and then sell them to you for moneys.
 Just kidding :)

 And don't be too hard on my article and don't judge me by my stupid jokes.
 Or judge.
 I don't care (please, don't, I will cry).

+Thanks.

 Live and propser Y.